- Food is going digital, with transformations occurring in the way it is grown, traded and delivered.

 This will allow the market to support their traders, and their businesses, in an increasingly digital world.

 While fruit, vegetables and meat remain firmly in the physical domain, increasingly, there is intersection with technology.
 As consumers demand higher quality food, practices around obtaining produce are under more scrutiny.
-Being able to ensure the quality of food, and trading that keeps it moving quickly and efficiently once picked, such as in the case of the Melbourne Market Authority’s digital transformation, will be necessary to keep people safe — and satisfied.
+Being able to ensure the trading of food keeps it moving quickly and efficiently once picked, such as in the case of the Melbourne Market Authority’s digital transformation, will be necessary to keep people safe — and satisfied.